samjwill/nvim-unception/README.md

 propagate binary mode to the file when it's unnested, and opening a file as read-only when the server session is not set to read-only mode will not result in a read-only buffer).
-Note that any commands that might not work well within Neovim terminal buffers should work just fine outside of terminal buffers.
+Note that any commands that might not work well within Neovim terminal buffers should work just fine when launching Neovim normally.
 They should also behave as as they do by default if you pass the disable flag detailed above, even within the terminal emulator.

 # Settings